 Emicakes, various outlets.

-Going beyond customisable home bakes, Butter Studio’s artisan handcrafted pineapple tarts are out to win us over with their version of espresso pineapple tarts.
-Homemade pineapple jam is piled over a fresh brewed coffee infused base, giving it a distinctly unique taste.
-If you’re into something more flavourful, go for their signature Parmesan pineapple cheese balls.
+Going beyond customisable home bakes, Butter Studio’s artisan handcrafted pineapple tarts are out to win us over with their oh-so-flavourful signature pineapple cheese balls and golden pineapple pillow tart.

 Butter Studio, various outlets.

-Possibly one of our go-to brands when it comes to purchasing festive cookies, Home’s Favourite has launched three types of pineapple tarts this year including the traditional pineapple tarts, sweet potato pineapple tarts, as well as the visually appealing black and gold pineapple tarts – there’s something for everyone!
+Possibly one of our go-to brands when it comes to purchasing festive cookies, Home’s Favourite has launched three types of pineapple tarts this year including the traditional pineapple tarts, pineapple balls, as well as the visually appealing black and gold pineapple tarts – there’s something for everyone!

 Home’s Favourites, various outlets.